 No, there are in fact 3 types of sesame seeds: white, tan, and black.
 White sesames are the same as tan but simply have their hull removed.
 Black sesames are a different variety.

-No, kalonji seeds come from a different plant?
+No, kalonji seeds come from a different plant.

-How to store Black Sesame Pie Crust
+How to store Almond Flour Tart Crust with Black Sesame

 To freeze: If you plan to store it more than two days, simply wrap it in plastic and freeze it for up to 3 months.